 Delete Skype Preferences

 The Skype preferences stored in the AppData folder, a hidden folder with loads of preferences files for different applications, have been corrupted.
-You might want to quit Skype completely using the system tray icon in the notification area of your Taskbar and then delete the preferences.
+You might want to quit Skype entirely using the system tray icon in the notification area of your Taskbar and then delete the preferences.

 1. Press Windows Key + R to open the Run dialog box.
 After it is opened, type following path and press ENTER.